The 10 Laws of Music Marketing #5 :: Focus

 You burn your brand into the mind by narrowing the focus to a single word or concept.
 It is the ultimate marketing sacrifice.

 Who is the World’s greatest guitarist?
-Jimi, Clapton, Brian May, Eddie Van Halen, David Gilmour, Jimmy Page, Jeff Beck, Santana, Slash, Larry Carlton?
+Jimi, Clapton, Page, Beck, Santana, Slash, Larry Carlton?
 See what’s happening there.
 All seared into pop culture, you don’t even need the full names of the main contenders.

 There’s no such thing as the best guitarist of course, but they all own a word.
-Van Halen owns ‘tapping’ for example.
+Eddie Van Halen owns ‘tapping’ for example (even if he didn't invent it).
 You might not have heard of Larry Carlton (my choice), but he owns the concept ‘Steely Dan’s Guitar player’ (even though Walter Becker played more Dan solos).

 So, what word, concept or name are you going to own?